skylarkblue1/Blue-Prince-Documentation/README.md

 - All the rooms I have found so far and their information screens
 - Some notes about the more special rooms

+You can read these files without Obsidian, however for best viewing experience I highly recommend plugging the vault into Obsidian.